Engee documentation

 end

-Processing and analysing the results
+Processing and analysis of results

 Setting up the player.